Audit Query: Senate Probes N1.7trn MDAs’ Service Wide Votes

 Sunday Aborisade

-The Senate has commenced investigation into the utilization of over N1.7 trillion Service Wide Votes (SWV) spent by federal agencies outside of their approved budgets between 2017 and 2021.
+The Senate has commenced investigation into the utilisation of over N1.7 trillion Service Wide Votes spent by federal agencies outside of their approved budgets between 2017 and 2021

-He insisted that all the affected heads of the MDAs must give explanations on how they spent the fund.
+He insisted that all the affected heads of the Ministries, Department and Agencies (MDAs) must give explanations on how they spent the fund.

-The senator added that Service Wide Votes were disbursed to the MDAs to take care of the shortfall in their capital and overhead budgets.
+The Senator added that Service Wide Votes was disbursed to the MDAs to take care of the shortfall in their capital and overhead budgets.

-A Service Wide Vote, which is also known as the Consolidated Revenue Fund Charge is more or less the country’s contingency fund in the annual budget.
+A Service Wide Vote (SWV) which is also known as the Consolidated Revenue Fund Charge is more or less the country’s contingency fund in the annual budget.

 It is a huge sum of money which is kept for unforeseen expenditure.